Canine Assisted Facility Dogs

 Adolescent Therapy & Play Therapy Dogs

-CAI dogs can enhance feelings of safety and well-being for young people in trauma therapy and can reduce stress levels among therapists, clients and family members.
+CAF dogs can enhance feelings of safety and well-being for young people in trauma therapy and can reduce stress levels among therapists, clients and family members.

-CAI dogs can elicit positive social responses when other approaches fail.
+CAF dogs can elicit positive social responses when other approaches fail.

-CAI dogs can motivate young clients to attend sessions where there may be a reluctance or lack of confidence to do so.
+CAF dogs can motivate young clients to attend sessions where there may be a reluctance or lack of confidence to do so.

-CAI dogs can encourage openness and help to mediate interactions in awkward and uncomfortable therapeutic settings
+CAF dogs can encourage openness and help to mediate interactions in awkward and uncomfortable therapeutic settings

-CAI dogs can help to build trust between client and therapist.
+CAF dogs can help to build trust between client and therapist.

 Are you ready to commit?